thegamecracks/theticketbot/README.md

 ## Contributing

+Before submitting any changes, please read and follow the [Contributing Guide]!

+[Contributing Guide]: /CONTRIBUTING.md

 Want to help out by adding translations?
 This bot stores them in the [locales/] directory.
 You can [fork this repository], create a new branch, commit your PO files there, and make a pull request!